 Creating an amigurumi poppy is not just about following a pattern; it’s about infusing a piece of art with personality.
 I love how each poppy takes on its own character, whether it’s the precise tilt of its petals or the way its leaves curl. 🌿 As I add the final touches, like the black center that gives the flower its distinct look, I can’t help but smile at the finished product—a small yet meaningful homage to nature.
 It’s an art form that allows me to express my love for both crochet and the vibrant beauty of the natural world, all while sharing the joy of handmade treasures with others.

-🌺 Amigurumi Poppy Flower Pattern
+🌺 Crochet Poppy Flower Pattern

 📏 Finished Size